 Side Effects

-Well, dates if taken in moderate amounts do not elevate blood sugar.
+When consumed in moderation, dates do not significantly raise blood sugar levels.
 Even several pieces of evidence have found that consuming 15 grams of carbs from dates did not impact blood sugar levels.
 Also, they are an amazing alternative to refined sugar in oatmeal, cereal, and smoothies and do not have any side effects when taken in moderation.

 It is important to check if dates are blended with additional sugar syrup or preservatives, as it can be harmful to your health.
 Always ensure to read the nutritional label.